 The Bodhisatta was born and raised with every comfort.
 When the Bodhisatta was seven years old the king needed to go put down a rebellion on the frontier and he told him to care for the ascetic.
 One day the Bodhisatta walked out to meet the ascetic in the park and saw that he was working in the garden: he’d become quite wealthy growing vegetables, fruits, and herbs and selling them to market vendors.
 The Bodhisatta called him worldly and left without showing any honor.

 To protect his privilege, the false ascetic knew he had to ruin the Bodhisatta.
-When the king returned to the city the ascetic knocked over his bench, smashed his waterpot, scattered grass in his hut, smeared his body with oil, and lied down feigning pain, and the king found him this way when he dropped by for a visit.
+When the king returned to the city the ascetic knocked over his bench, smashed his waterpot, scattered grass in his hut, smeared his body with oil, and lay down feigning pain, and the king found him this way when he dropped by for a visit.
 He told the king the Bodhisatta had attacked him unprovoked, and without hesitation the king sent his executioners to behead him.

 When captured, the Bodhisatta asked to be taken to see his father before being killed, and the servants agreed.
 When the Bodhisatta heard the charge against him, he denied attacking the ascetic, and insisted he was actually a false ascetic.
 At the Bodhisatta’s urging, the king talked to people in the market and learned the truth, and when his hut was searched, a stash of money was found.
 The crowd turned on the ascetic and beat him to death.

 Disgusted by his father’s foolish, rash behavior, the Bodhisatta publicly rebuked him and declared that he was leaving home to become an ascetic.
 The king asked for, but did not get, forgiveness, so he told his wife to try and change the Bodhisatta’s mind, but she defied her husband and urged her son to go.
-He walked into the Himalayas and took up abode in a hut built by Vissakamma, heaven’s chief architect, and was cared for by various gods until he became an adult.
+He walked into the Himalayas and took up abode in a hut built by Vissakamma, heaven’s chief builder, and was cared for by various gods until he became an adult.

 In the Lifetime of the Buddha